duncann008/weekend-react-gallery/README.md

     - Used a ternary operator to determine what gets displayed: the image(via html img srcing with the path property) or the description property as a string.

 4. The last requirement was the "like" button.
+    - Added a state to show the likes.
+    - Made a function that just adds 1 each time the button is clicked.